 1: I know my worth

-Stand in your power.
+Stand in your power with this negotiation affirmation.
 Make sure you know your worth.
 Regularly take note and keep track of all the value you add.
 Keep a list of work wins (and life wins).
 Go back to them and remind yourself of your worth and all the value you provide to your employer, to those around you, to the world.

 Check out this post to pinpoint your qualities to help identify it: